Graduate Financial Aid

 Donald F. McHenry Global Public Service Fellows Program

-This program is on temporary hold.
-All applicants are also encouraged to apply to The Donald F. McHenry Global Public Service Fellows Program, which seeks to enhance SFS recruitment of exceptionally qualified graduate students from all communities within the U.S. and globally who are committed to careers in transformational global public service.
-It is open to students accepted by any of the eight SFS master’s degree programs and is conferred at the time of acceptance.
+The Donald F. McHenry Global Public Service Fellowship is not accepting any applications for academic year 2025-2026.
+The Donald F. McHenry Global Public Service Fellows Program seeks to enhance SFS recruitment of exceptionally qualified graduate students from all communities within the U.S. and globally who are committed to careers in transformational global public service.
+It is open to students accepted by any of the ten SFS master’s degree programs and is conferred at the time of acceptance.

 McHenry Fellows receive professional skills development classes that enhance their intellectual capacity for strategic and analytic thought, policy writing, impactful oral communications, partnership building and holistic, innovative approaches across disciplines to conceptualizing and resolving global public service challenges.
 The fellowship also includes a scholarship covering full tuition and mandatory fees.